Andrew-Chen-Wang/static-image-age-detection/README.md

 (ambiguously) better.
 For me, it's to learn how to train to detect an unknown person and tag him/her with an ID.

+The last thing that needs work, for me, is when a new picture comes in.
+Perhaps at an 87% confidence threshold can you retrain a embedding using this new dataset (that just includes that one new photo).
+It's similar to how social media companies do it, but it'd be neat to learn!

 ---
 ### References